-Without the UTM parameters, you might get information on the referral sources but won't get much more details on specifically which links or message drive the user to your site.
+Without the UTM parameters, you might get information on the referral sources but won't get much more details on specifically which links or messages drive the user to your site.

 Let's take an example to understand this:

-When a user clicks on this link in this twitter message (known as tweet) and comes to my site, I will see "Twitter" as the referring source in Google Analytics.
-Which is great as I can check and see how many people came from twitter to that links.
+When a user clicks on this link in this Twitter message (known as a tweet) and comes to my site, I will see "Twitter" as the referring source in Google Analytics.
+This is great as I can check and see how many people came from Twitter to that links.

-Few hours later, if I post the tweet again, with a different message but same link, I will aging see "Twitter" as the referring source in Google Analytics.
+A few hours later, if I post the tweet again, with a different message but the same link, I will aging see "Twitter" as the referring source in Google Analytics.